Image Credit: Ohio Department of Natural Resources

-Females have the trademark red 'hourglass' on the bottom of the round abdomen ("belly").
-Males change in color and pattern as they mature, but are always smaller in size (about half the size) compared to the female.
+Female Black Widows are famous for their toxic venom.
+Males lack toxicity and are not really known to bite.
+Immature females do not yet have the powerful poison stores that adults develop.
+The bodies of both genders are shiny and hairless.
+Juveniles start out brown, white and orange, growing more black as they age.
+Adult females are glossy and completely black with the trademark red 'hourglass' on the bottom of their round abdomen.
+Though males change in color and pattern as they mature, they are always smaller in size (by half) compared to the female.
 Females are known to eat the male after mating, earning them the name 'widow'.
-Females can store the sperm from a mating and use it to produce subsequent batches of eggs, long after the male is dead.
+Females can store the sperm from one mating session and use it to produce subsequent batches of fertilized eggs.
 Lifespans for females range from one to three years; males may live about two months.

 Scientific Name: Latrodectus mactans

-Other Names: Black Widow
+Other Name(s): Southern Black Widow

-Adult Size (Length): 3mm to 10mm (0.12in to 0.39in)
+Size (Adult; Length): 3mm to 10mm (0.12in to 0.39in)

 Colors: white, red, black, orange, brown, yellow, white